The Potential of the Mexican Market: Profile of the Cross-Border Mexican Consumer

 The desire of buying different products is also an influence, as 46% of the interviewees says that they look for options that aren’t easily found in Mexico when shopping from an international store.

-One of the top reasons that make international e-commerce stores fail when expanding to Mexico is not understanding Mexicans’ behavior converning payment methods.
+One of the top reasons that make international e-commerce stores fail when expanding to Mexico is not understanding Mexicans’ behavior concerning payment methods.

-Still among the banked population, international credit cards are not an unanimity, on the contrary, only a small portion of the population has one.
+Still among the banked population, international credit cards are not unanimity, on the contrary: only a small portion of the population has one.
 Because of that, the most popular payment method among the respondents was OXXO, a voucher that allows consumers to pay for online purchases in cash.

 The main reason for people to choose OXXO is how easy it is for them to pay it.
 There are more than 16.500 OXXO payment locations in the country, and the population is already habituated to buy using this payment method.

-Young, strong and growing in an accelerated pace.
-This is the definition of the mexican ecommerce market.
-Having a deep understanding of the Mexican audience is key to take full advantage of all the potential Mexico has to offer your business.
+Young, strong and growing at an accelerated pace.
+This is the definition of the Mexican ecommerce market.
+Having a deep understanding of the Mexican audience is key to take full advantage of all the potential Mexico has to offer to your business.